department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/eligibility.md

 ### Can I use a COE I used before?

-You may be able to “restore” an entitlement you used in the past to buy another home with a VA direct or VA-backed loan if:
+You may be able to “restore” an entitlement you used in the past to buy another home with a VA direct or VA-backed loan if **at least one of the following is true for you**:

 - You’ve sold the home you bought with the prior loan and have paid that loan in full, **or**
 - A qualified Veteran-transferee agrees to assume your loan and substitute their entitlement for the same amount of entitlement you used originally, **or**